Wallisdown Corridor Improvements

 Plans for this phase are currently being developed at Wallisdown Roundabout.
 This phase is due to commence in 2021.

 - Wallisdown Road (West) Improvements

 The Wallisdown Road (West) scheme will deliver a series of pedestrian and cycle improvements along the western end of the Wallisdown area, along the A3049 from Mountbatten Roundabout to the Bryant Road Junction.
-The scheme will be split into a series of phases, the first to commence in October.
+The scheme will be split into a series of phases, the first began in October 2020.

 During the latest phase of works we've implemented all possible mitigation actions on site to reduce the risk of transmission.